I’m sitting in a sanctuary of around 1,500 people this Sunday morning. But I feel completely alone.

-This was the first time I remembered worshiping in a church where I was not on staff.
-I had been a church pastor for almost 30 years and now suddenly I was on the other side of the pulpit.
+This was the first time I remembered worshipping in a church where I was not on staff.
+I had been a church pastor for almost 30 years, and now, suddenly, I was on the other side of the pulpit.
 The church I was attending now had a wise, insightful pastor and a spirit-led worship team.
-They were so functional, there wasn’t one gift I had that they needed.
+They were so functional there wasn’t one gift I had that they needed.

 I was done.

-That year we’d been through two deaths in the family and a series of frustrating ministry experiences.
+That year, we’d been through two deaths in the family and a series of frustrating ministry experiences.
 I stepped away from pastoring my church, resigning with the intent of helping our extended family cope with those deaths.
-It was a noble enough goal, only I soon discovered I wasn’t up for it.
+It was a noble enough goal, but I soon discovered I wasn’t up for it.

 You can’t help others when you’ve got nothing left to help with.

 We moved here to this new place, hoping to find a place of ministry, a new church home I could pastor.
 But the prospects I set my hopes on dried up within just a few months of our arrival.
 I could write all the details of what happened to bring me to this place, but none of them really matter.
 What matters is finding yourself completely displaced and useless.
 That hollow, punch-drunk feeling where you’ve been so beaten up you’re just trying to put one foot in front of the other every morning.

 I was numb and completely spent.
 I didn’t have the strength spiritually to risk hoping again, if that makes any sense.

 I’m not detailing this to wallow in self-pity.
 I’m wondering if someone reading this now can remember ever feeling this way.
 Or maybe you feel that way right now.

 So I sat on the second row, on the left-hand side of a wonderful megachurch.
 They had no idea I was a broken pastor sitting in their congregation.
 I was waiting for God to speak to me, to heal me.
 Whatever, but just do something with me.